Browns hire former Buffalo Bills quarterbacks coach David Lee to fill same role

+If Buffalo Bills quarterback Tyrod Taylor were to hit the open market this offseason, the Browns would have some inside information when deciding whether to pursue him.

-The Browns have hired former Buffalo Bills quarterbacks coach David Lee to fill the same role on Hue Jackson's staff, a person familiar with the move confirmed Wednesday.
+The Browns hired former Bills quarterbacks coach David Lee to fill the same role on Hue Jackson's staff, a person familiar with the move confirmed Wednesday.

 Lee has been a coach for 42 years, including 12 in the NFL.

-Lee, 63, spent the past two seasons coaching Bills quarterback Tyrod Taylor, who could be released this offseason and draw interest from the Browns as a free agent.
+Lee, 63, spent the past two seasons coaching Taylor, who is 14-14 as a starter.
+Taylor is due nearly $31 million in guarantees on March 12 and could draw interest from the Browns as a free agent if the Bills release him.

 After coaching at eight colleges, Lee entered the NFL in 2003 as an offensive quality control coach for the Dallas Cowboys and also guided their quarterbacks from 2005-06.
 He later coached quarterbacks for the Miami Dolphins (2008-10), Bills (2012), New York Jets (2013-14) and Bills for a second time (2015-16).